spesmilo/electrum-server/HOWTO.md

 Alternatively if you have the time and nerve you can import the blockchain yourself.

-As of April 2013 it takes between 6-24 hours to import 230k of blocks, depending on CPU speed, I/O speed and selected pruning limit.
+As of April 2014 it takes between two days and over a week to import 300k of blocks, depending on CPU speed, I/O speed and selected pruning limit.

-It's considerably faster to index in memory.
+It's considerably faster and strongly recommended to index in memory.
 You can use /dev/shm or or create a tmpfs which will also use swap if you run out of memory:

-    $ sudo mount -t tmpfs -o rw,nodev,nosuid,noatime,size=6000M,mode=0777 none /tmpfs
+    $ sudo mount -t tmpfs -o rw,nodev,nosuid,noatime,size=15000M,mode=0777 none /tmpfs

-Figures from April 2013:
-At limit 100 the database comes to 2,6 GB with 230k blocks and takes roughly 6h to import in /dev/shm.
-At limit 1000 the database comes to 3,0 GB with 230k blocks and takes roughly 10h to import in /dev/shm.
-At limit 10000 the database comes to 3,5 GB with 230k blocks and takes roughly 24h to import in /dev/shm.
+If you use tmpfs make sure you have enough RAM and swap to cover the size.
+If you only have 4 gigs of RAM but add 15 gigs of swap from a file that's fine too. tmpfs is rather smart to swap out the least used parts.
+It's fine to use a file on a SSD for swap in thise case.

+It's not recommended to do initial indexing of the database on a SSD because the indexing process does at least 20 TB (!) of disk writes and puts considerable wear-and-tear on a SSD.
+It's a lot better to use tmpfs and just swap out to disk when necessary.

-As of November 2013 expect at least double the time for indexing the blockchain.
-Databases have grown to roughly 4 GB, give or take a few hundred MB between pruning limits 100 and 10000.
+Databases have grown to roughly 8 GB in April 2014, give or take a gigabyte between pruning limits 100 and 10000.
+Leveldb prunes the database from time to time, so it's not uncommon to see databases ~50% larger at times when it's writing a lot especially when indexing from the beginning.

 ### Step 9.
 Create a self-signed SSL cert